Q: What is Amazon WorkSpaces?

-Yes.
+A: Yes.
 You can use your custom images to launch WorkSpaces with SSD EBS volumes, even if they were created using WorkSpaces with magnetic EBS volumes.

 Q: Do I need to provide an AMI build using WorkSpaces with SSD EBS volumes when using my own Windows desktop licenses (BYOL)?

-No. You can use the AMIs you built as part of the BYOL process without any additional changes.
+A: No. You can use the AMIs you built as part of the BYOL process without any additional changes.

 Q: How do I deploy applications to my users?

-You have flexibility in how you deploy the right set of applications to users.
+A: You have flexibility in how you deploy the right set of applications to users.
 First, you choose which image type to build from, either basic or Plus, which determines the default applications that will be in the WorkSpaces.
 Second, you can install additional software on a WorkSpace and create a custom image which can be used to launch more WorkSpaces.
 For more detail see the bundle documentation.

 Q: Which software can I install on an Amazon WorkSpace?

-For Amazon Linux, any application available in the Amazon Linux repositories is compatible and can be installed using yum install [package-name].
+A: For Amazon Linux, any application available in the Amazon Linux repositories is compatible and can be installed using yum install [package-name].